lebedov/python-pdfbox/README.rst

 One may specify the location of the PDFBox jar file via the ``PDFBOX`` environmental variable.
-If not set, python-pdfbox looks for the jar file in the platform-specific user cache directory and automatically downloads and caches it if not present.
+If not set, python-pdfbox looks for the jar file in the platform-specific user cache directory and automatically downloads the latest available version below 3.0.0 and caches it if not present.

 Usage
 -----